Anandind87/openshift-sep-25/README.md

 Note
 <pre>
+- complete the test from Cloud Lab Machine
 - While registering for pre-test, type your full name
 - Do not share your BOFA email, kindly use your personal email
 - Copy/Paste will not work between your work machine and Palmeto cloud lab